Theresa M. Kohlhoff – Experience

 Nature of Practice:

-The nature of my practice is general with a concentration now in wills and probate and court appointed arbitrations.
-I also handle personal injury, real estate, contract issues, and protective proceedings such as conservatorships and guardianships.
-I have handled over 319 appeals including one as recent as 2013.
+The nature of my practice is general with a concentration now in wills, probate and court appointed arbitrations.
+I also handle some civil matters including protective proceedings such as conservatorships and guardianships.
+I have handled over 319 appeals including one as recently as 2013.
 Until January 1, 2015 75% of my practice was litigation.
 I have had the opportunity throughout my practice to analyze business and organizational management, profit and loss statements, budgets, and complex real estate and business transactions.

 Oregon Reported Cases: